gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 @reach/router makes sure your Gatsby sites work for people using screen readers.

-It's written by the same author of react-router so migrating is straightforward.
+It's written by the same author of react-router, Ryan Florence, so migrating is straightforward.

 ### GraphQL stitching